kkredit/scramble-squares-solver/README.md

 - Maybe document all the algorithms employed
 - Accept all solutions, but require standard based on benchmark.sh expectations (e.g. make)
-- Probably standardize output so can automatically check correctness -->
+- Probably standardize output so can automatically check correctness
+  - As part of established rules
+  - Probably need to make rules about libraries too.
+Only standard libraries?
+Only for printing and basic data types?
+  - If competing for sloc, must use standardized formatting tool?
+-->

 ### C